awsteiner/foundation/README.md

 * Method 1 involves adding TensorFlow to a pre-built CUDA/PyTorch image, which gives slightly smaller images than Method 2.
 For the base image, I'm using the "devel" rather than the "runtime" tag because the former includes nvcc.
-(The base image is already 6.92 GB.)
+(The base image is already quite large.)
 The downsides are:

   - They're only available for Ubuntu 22.04.
 I don't think PyTorch/CUDA/Ubuntu 24.04 images are available yet.
-This requires one to rebuild HDF5 from source to create the image (since HDF5 1.14.6 releases are not pre-built for Ubuntu 22.04).
+This method requires one to rebuild HDF5 from source to create the image (since HDF5 1.14.6 releases are not pre-built for Ubuntu 22.04).
   - Since conda is used in the base image, Users of this image are additionally subject to the conda licensing requirements.